jowolf/sshmenu/README.md

 Usage
 =====

-Everything is identical to sshterm, except the terminal launch handling - the standalone sshmenu will look for the following, in order, for the terminal program to launch:
+Everything is identical to sshterm, except the terminal launch handling - the standalone (non-Gnome) sshmenu will look for the following, in order, for the terminal program to launch:

 - The contents of the SSHTERM environment variable, if present
 - gnome-terminal if present